-Proposal to Host RCE Event 2024 form (this form)
+Proposal to Host RCE Event 2026 form (this form)

-Official Letter of Interest

 Tentative programme

-Budget sheet

 Any other supporting documents (optional) e.g., list of accommodation options near the meeting venue – such as student dorms, hotels etc.

-Submit these to the Global RCE Service Centre at (RCEServiceCentre@unu.edu) by Friday, 16 February 2024 (12:00 pm, noon, JST).
+Submit these to the Global RCE Service Centre at (RCEServiceCentre@unu.edu) by Wednesday, 8 March 2026 (12:00 pm, noon, JST).